 Asynchronous RFT

-This example shows how to run RFT in a fully asynchronous mode with the GRPO algorithm, Qwen-2.5-1.5B-Instruct model and GSM8K dataset.
+This example demonstrates how to run RFT in fully asynchronous mode using the GRPO algorithm, Qwen2.5-1.5B-Instruct model, and GSM8K dataset.

-Trinity-RFT supports an asynchronous mode by running the trainer and explorer in separate processes.
+Trinity-RFT supports Asynchronous RFT by running the trainer and explorer in separate processes.

-For this purpose, we prepare two main config files: explorer.yaml and trainer.yaml.
-The main difference between them is that in explorer.yaml we set mode as explore, while in trainer.yaml we set mode as train.
+For this purpose, we provide two main configuration files: explorer.yaml and trainer.yaml.
+The primary difference between them is that in explorer.yaml we set mode as explore, while in trainer.yaml we set mode as train.
 The model weights of the explorer and trainer are synchronized once every sync_interval * batch_size tasks.

-Suppose we have a node of 8 GPUs; we use 4 GPUs for the trainer and 4 GPUs for the explorer.
-Some important setups of explorer.yaml are listed in the following:
+Assuming we have a node with 8 GPUs, we allocate 4 GPUs for the trainer and 4 GPUs for the explorer.
+Key configurations in explorer.yaml are as follows:

 project: <project_name>